 A Thoughtful Approach to Emotional Growth

-Tedology supports emotional understanding, regulation and wellbeing through play, sensory comfort and short guided activities grounded in developmental science.
+Tedology is a play-based emotional wellbeing kit designed to support children’s emotional understanding, regulation, and wellbeing through play, sensory comfort, and short guided activities grounded in developmental science.

-Created by Dr Louise Mansell, a Clinical Child Psychologist with over 15 years’ experience, the bear was co-designed with children, families and professionals.
-It draws on attachment, developmental neuroscience and real-world therapeutic practice.
+Created by Dr Louise Mansell, a Clinical Child Psychologist with over 15 years’ experience, the Tedology Bear Kit was co-designed with children, families, educators, and professionals.
+It draws on attachment, developmental neuroscience, and real-world practice.

 Did you know?